coshx/caravel/README.md

 class MyController: UIViewController {
     @IBOutlet weak var webView: UIWebView!

-    func viewDidLoad() {
+    override func viewDidLoad() {
         super.viewDidLoad()

         // Prepare your bus before loading your web view's content Caravel.getDefault(self, webView: webView, whenReady: { bus in
-            // The JS endpoint is ready to handle any event.
+            // In this scope, the JS endpoint is ready to handle any event.
-            // Register and post your events in this scope bus.post("MyEvent", data: [1, 2, 3])
+            // Register and post your events here bus.post("MyEvent", data: [1, 2, 3])

             self.bus = bus // You can save your bus for firing events later })

         // ...
-Load web view content below
+Load web view's content there
     }
 }
 ```